jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

 4. **Divine Feminine Connection**
    * Acknowledges the cosmic importance of the number 13 and its traditional association with feminine cycles
-   * Honors the divine feminine principle through the special month Danré
+   * Honors the divine feminine principle through the special month Ré Anann and its connection to Anu/Anann, a historically attested mother goddess
    * Creates space for personal connection with feminine spiritual energies as they manifest in natural cycles

 ## Practical Implementation